marcobuontempo/VS-Code-Shortcuts/shortcuts.md

 ( Shift+Alt+ ↑ / ↓ )
 <!-- Copies an entire line (if nothing is already selected) and moves it up/down 1 line -->
     1. Press Shift+Alt+↓ while cursor is on this line
-    1. Press Shift+Alt+↓ while cursor is on this line
-    1. Press Shift+Alt+↓ while cursor is on this line
-    1. Press Shift+Alt+↓ while cursor is on this line
     2. ...
     3. ...
     4. ...
-    5. Press Shift+Alt+↑ while cursor is on this line
-    5. Press Shift+Alt+↑ while cursor is on this line
-    5. Press Shift+Alt+↑ while cursor is on this line
     5. Press Shift+Alt+↑ while cursor is on this line